SparrowZheyuan18/Awesome-Geolocalization/README.md

 # Awesome-Geolocation
-A Paper List of Geolocation Research
+A Paper List for Geolocation Research

 # Awesome Papers